openhab/openhabian/docs/openhabian-amanda.md

 The `amdump` command will start the backup run itself.
 The result will be mailed to you (if your mail system was properly configured which is currently not the case with openHABian).

-You can run `amreport <config>` at any time to see a report on the last backup run for that config.
+You can run `amreport [-l=logfile] <config>` at any time to see a report on the last backup run for that config.
+Use -l with a filename of /var/log/amanda/<config>/log* to get reports of past dumps.

 **Reminder:** you have to be logged in or use `sudo -u backup` to execute commands as the `backup` user.
 To accomplish that, you can also login as your ordinary user and use the `sudo` (execute commands with superuser privileges) and `su` (switch user) commands as shown below.